Mentors

 Dr. Finkel’s lab is interested in the intersection of metabolism, mitochondrial function and aging.
 Current projects include the link between impaired autophagy and vascular aging, the molecular basis that regulates mitochondrial calcium entry, the role of fatty acid oxidation in regulating cell fate and the molecular control on mitochondrial turnover.

-Professor of Medicine, Division of Pulmonary, Allergy and Critical Care Medicine
+Professor of Medicine, Division of Pulmonary, Allergy, Critical Care, and Sleep Medicine

 Professor of Medicine, Clinical and Translational Science